San Marcos Wrongful Death Attorneys

 The surviving spouse, children (both biological and adoptive), and parents (both biological and adoptive) of the victim are typically eligible to file a wrongful death lawsuit on behalf of their loved one in Texas.
 Other types of family members, including siblings, are not eligible.
 Significant others, including longtime but unmarried dating partners, also cannot bring wrongful death lawsuits.
 Note that adoptive children cannot file wrongful death claims on behalf of their biological parents if they could eventually become eligible to bring a claim on behalf of their adoptive parents.

 If no legal action is taken by a surviving spouse, child, or parent within three months of the victim’s passing, the representative of their estate gains the right to bring a claim.
 The representative of a person’s estate is usually named in their will, though if the chosen representative is unavailable (or no enforceable will exists), the court will appoint a representative.
-If you have questions about who can and cannot file a wrongful death lawsuit in your case, we are happy to answer them.
+If you have questions about who can and cannot file a wrongful death lawsuit in your claim, we are happy to answer them.

 What Damages Can I Recover in a Wrongful Death Lawsuit in Texas?